Matevito/debug-api/README.md

 4. Enter the following config values in an .env file

-        NODE_ENV="development"*OR*"production"
+        NODE_ENV="development"
         DB_URL=\<database access link>
         SALT_FACTOR=\<the integer value of your choice>
         TOKEN_SECRET=\<a secret string>

-    Also if you want to use the demofunctionalities of the app set-up the following values of the accounts you will use on the database with it's corresponding usernames or emails and its corresponding password on the db.
+    Set-up the *NODE_ENV* value to *production* once you deploy your app.
+Also if you want to use the demo-functionalities of the app, set-up the following values of the accounts you will use on the database with it's corresponding usernames or emails and its corresponding password on the db.

         ADMIN_SEC="\<username or email> \<password>"
         TEAML_SEC="\<username or email> \<password>"